This week, a white metal reached a rare feat. Palladium has traded at a higher cost per ounce than gold.

 Many silver bugs point to mining supply deficits as well as years of artificial price suppression as reasons to expect shortages and buying panics in silver.
 They may well be right.

 However, the metal that tends to follow most closely in palladium’s footsteps is platinum.
 Both metals are used in catalytic converters.
 So when one gets substantially more expensive than the other, manufacturers have an incentive to switch.

 Switching from palladium to platinum isn’t as simple as it sounds.
 With some modern high-performance catalytic converters, only palladium works.
 It can take up to 18 months for automakers to re-tool their production lines for a switch.

-With platinum currently selling at a discount of more than $400/oz. to palladium, the economic incentives to substitute should start driving more demand to platinum.
-It will take place gradually – and the effect on price may be not be apparent for months.
+Platinum currently selling at a discount of more than $400/oz. to palladium, the economic incentives to substitute should start driving more demand for platinum.
+It will take place gradually – and the effect on price may not be apparent for months.

 Platinum May Be Poised to Follow Palladium